Iswarya-S26/Web-Solutions-Company/README.md

 # Web-Solutions-Company

-Welcome to the **Web Site Solutions Company** project!
-This repository contains a single-page, long-scrollable website built using HTML, CSS, and managed with VS Code.
+Welcome to the **Web Site Solutions Company** project This repository contains a single-page, long-scrollable website built using HTML, CSS, and managed with VS Code.

 ## Project Overview